jahid1209/springboot-book-single-table/README.md

 ```aidl
 docker-compose -f docker-compose.dev.yml up -d
 ```
-It's will first build the image with the docker context, Then run the app in 8080 port
+It will first build the image with the docker context, Then run the app in 9090 port

 #### Access the application from browser